No HR professional is exempt from the planning.

 A tighter partnership between corporate finance and HR executives might be on the horizon as large companies begin to address the implications of health care reform for their rewards programs and talent management strategies, according to a survey report by consultancy Towers Watson and Forbes Insights, a provider of business data.

-The survey, Joining Forces: Forging an HR/Finance Partnership to Shape Rewards for the Future, was conducted in September 2011 and includes responses from 104 HR executives and 201 finance executives at U.S and global organizations ranging in size from 1,000 to 25,000 employees and representing a broad range of industries.
+Joining Forces: Forging an HR/Finance Partnership to Shape Rewards for the Future, was conducted in September 2011 and includes responses from 104 HR executives and 201 finance executives at U.S and global organizations ranging in size from 1,000 to 25,000 employees and representing a broad range of industries.

 Setting Rewards Strategy—and Budgets